natisawesome/ANTH410R/2025-08-21-nats-week-1-fail-log.md

 I also spent a lot of time figuring out another website called Perusall, where I am able to annotate and comment on my course readings.
 I did a practice comment that is linked here [Week 1 Perusall Practice Comment](https://app.perusall.com/courses/fall-2025-anthropology-of-science-and-technology-anth-410r-950/digital-anthropology-syllabus-553064581?annotationId=ZyuyYExzhnp3Qqngx.)
 This is important as it is helping me learn how to work Perusall and Github.
 I am excited to continue learning and working through some things that I do not necessarily understand.
 ## Things I want to work on
 Next week I hope that I am more literate in Github and Persuall.
 I hope that over the weekend I watch some videos on these things and educate myself more on them.
-## Things I have learned
-I followed all the directions that I was provided and have also been reading the extra information that has been linked.
-My favorite helpful links that were provided for Github specifically are: [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/) and [Daring Fireball](https://daringfireball.net/projects/markdown/syntax) This week has also shown me that even though things appear unfamiliar, it will be okay, no matter what with the support of my peers and the instructions provided by my instructor I will be able to figure out how to work new things.
-Additionally, even if I do not get it on the first try that reviewing the instructions and using my sources I will get closer to the answer in my next couple of trys.